 Dana Tan, Terry's girlfriend from Batman Beyond, had fewer appearances and lines after the first season, and overall only had one episode about her.
 Mary and Matt McGinnis, Terry's mother and brother, never even got a focus episode.

-Twilight Sparkle got a bit of this in Season 2, as the writers were no longer required to include her in every episode.
-Applejack got hit with this even worse; she had only two episodes focused on her.
+Applejack got hit with this in season 2; she had only two episodes focused on her.
 Of those, one was shared with the rest of her family.
 In the other, she's MIA for a good chunk of the time, and the episode is told from the POV of the rest of the cast, who get as much screentime as she does.

 Roberta of The Cleveland Show has such a minor role in the series you'll often forget she's even on the show, despite technically being one of the five main characters.
-Meg and Hayley, who both qualify for Out of Focus in their shows, are like Brian and Stewie compared to her.
+Meg and Hayley, who both qualify for this trope in their shows, are like Brian and Stewie compared to her.

 Subverted with Klaus the German fish; Some claim Klaus should be in this category, but he has never been an important or significant character, existing only for one or two funny lines an episode pretty much since from the beginning.